 Huitlacoche is usually prepared with onion, garlic, epazote, salt and chiles.
 Huitlacoche is used as filling in tacos, quesadillas and in omelettes.
 And it is also used in soups.
 If you have never eaten huitlacoche, I recommend trying it in an omelette so that you can taste the rich flavors.
 The best huitlacoche I have ever had was at a subway station in Mexico City, a deep fried quesadilla with huitlacoche, spinach and cheese.
 Although huitlacoche is compared to truffles, it is not expensive and is affordable even to those of low incomes.

-I have bought prepared canned huitlacoche a few times; it is not usually available where I live.
+I have bought prepared canned huitlacoche a few times; unfortunately its not usually available where I live.
 It was a bit salty but tasted fine and I would buy more of it if it were available.

 Icaco (Chrysobalanus icaco) is native to North and South America.
 Icacos are slightly sweet with little flavor.
 Don't eat the seed.
 For a larger image of icacos click here.